 (click me!)

-We propose Harmonia, a framework to build robust, secure, efficient, and decentralized cross-chain decentralized applications.
+Abstract: We propose Harmonia, a framework to build robust, secure, efficient, and decentralized cross-chain decentralized applications.
 As one of its main components, Harmonia utilizes a decentralized and efficient zero-knowledge proof based light client called DendrETH.
 DendrETH mitigates the security problem by lowering the attack surface and relying on the properties of zero-knowledge proofs.

 In this instantiation of Harmonia, DendrETH implements an improved version of Ethereum's light client sync protocol that fixes previously known critical security flaws.
 This light client protocol is implemented as a smart contract, allowing blockchains to read a source blockchain's state in a trust-minimized way.
 This enables the creation of several cross-chain use cases, such as secure cross-blockchain bridges (asset transfers) or smart contract migrations (data transfers) that do not require a trusted operator.